Simplex-Rapid/vscode-proto3/README.md

 Some users consistently see an error like `spawnsync clang-format enoent` when they save.
 This happens when the "formatOnSave"-setting is enabled in VSCode and "clang-format" cannot be found.
 To fix this:

-### On MacOS

-1. Install clang-format on your system: `brew install clang-format`
-2. Install the `clang-format` plugin in VSCode

 ## Release Notes